 singer from the opening band.

-- And then, after telling a story about performing at the
+- And then, after telling a story about

 Crystal Palace with Buck Owens, they covered Excuse Me (I Think I